rubenerd/rubenerd.com/content/post/2017/css-for-crisp-low-res-images-on-retina.md

 Except, browser rendering engines decided not to do this.
 Instead, they stretch images like you would in Photoshop, so the end result is a muddy, low clarity image.

 With these new CSS directives, we can do pixel doubling on these older or non-Retina images!
-I'm tempted to tag images on *Rubénerd* older than 2011 with "classic" or something, then set these CSS attributes on them.
+I'm tempted to tag images on *Rubenerd* older than 2011 with "classic" or something, then set these CSS attributes on them.

 [Phrogz on Stack Overflow]: https://stackoverflow.com/questions/3900436/image-scaling-by-css-is-there-a-webkit-alternative-for-moz-crisp-edges/8888964#8888964
 [previous Windows 2000 blog post]: https://rubenerd.com/files/2017/vmware-fusion-windows-2000-kb835732/